Boston Medical Center’s Summer Volunteer Program application is now open for 2020.

-- Have two reference letters submitted to [email protected].
-One reference letter must be from a teacher, guidance counselor, or another adult who knows you well from school.
-The second reference letter can be from anyone other than a relative.
+- Submit two letters of reference to [email protected].
+One reference letter must be from a teacher, guidance counselor, or adult who knows you well from school.
+The second reference letter can be from anyone who is not a relative.
 Both letters should be no more than a paragraph in length and speak to your interest in the program as well as your volunteering abilities.
-Reference letters must be in PDF format if submitted by the applicant.
+References submitted directly from the applicant should be in PDF.

-- Have a parent or guardian complete with signature the permission form and email to [email protected].
+- Have a parent or guardian complete and sign the permission form, found here and email to [email protected].

-On-boarding includes receiving health clearance from the Working Well Clinic and attending volunteer orientation with Volunteer Services.
+- All volunteers must receive health clearance from the Working Well Clinic and attend Summer Volunteer Orientation.

 Our Summer Program Volunteers assist in the following roles: